 Design the problem to solve itself?
 We apply this principle in every other field except economics.
+Full employment by design?
+Why not?!
+It's not happening by itself!
 Time to cut through the fog and resume our 1840-1940 background reduction of the workweek - but in the foreground this time.
 It's just insane to still be straining to fill a pre-computer, pre-robotics, 1940 workweek of five 8-hour days after seven decades of the most dramatic jumps in technological productivity in history.
 Hasn't this just dragged government (and taxpayers!) into trying to dream up enough bogus busywork to keep everyone spinning their wheels for a frozen, precomputer workweek forever, no matter how many technological advances we make?
 How crazy is THAT?!
 We're always talking the talk of Freedom BUT, by surplusing ourselves and creating evermore job insecurity, we are walking the walk of longer and longer hours (for those who are still managing to hang onto a "full time" job) with less and less of the most fundamental freedom, financially secure Free Time, without which the other freedoms are meaningless or inaccessible.

 The next obvious question - regardless of the level at which we start workweek reduction, what should determine the best level of the workweek and how fast should that level change - so we don't get any more solution than we need anywhere in the process?